 See the picture, at left, for a photo of these early trials, shared by the now-defunct ThedaCare Center for Advanced Management Robotics (copyright, 2003).
 As you can see, all that appeared was a static image of John, but he could see and talk with staff members.

-Instead of roaming on a pre-programmed track, John could now pilot BuddyBot from the comfort of a specially-constructed room that was adjacent to his office, as pictured at left.
+Instead of roaming on a pre-programmed track, John could now pilot BuddyBot from the comfort of a specially-constructed room adjacent to his office, as pictured at left.

 Toussaint tells a story in his outstanding book On the Mend: Revolutionizing Healthcare to Save Lives and Transform the Industry, now a Shingo award winner (congrats!!), where a staff member challenged him on changing his own leadership approach to better model Lean behaviors.
 The little-known fact, now revealed here, is that the interaction was actually with John via BuddyBot… and that was the last time BuddyBot was used at ThedaCare.